 The majority of European toll roads and bridges do not seek authorization, so transactions may not come out of your account until a few days later, which could cause your balance to go into negative if there are insufficient funds.

-We usually do not suggest to use the WeSwap card for telephone payments, as these transactions happen "offline", which can result in a failed payment.
-To avoid any disappointment we suggest to not use the card to pay for goods or service over the phone.
+We usually do not suggest to use the WeSwap card for telephone payments or on a plane, as these transactions happen "offline", which can result in a failed payment.
+To avoid any disappointment we suggest to not use the card to pay for goods or service over the phone or on a plane.